exasol/error-catalog/doc/design.md

 ### Content Design
 `dsn~corporate-design~1`

- After a brief discussion we currently opt to use a minimal css style that will be hosted in a separate css file as well as a small logo.
+ After a brief discussion we currently opt to use a minimal CSS style that will be hosted in a separate CSS file as well as a small logo.
  We might switch to a subset of bootstrap or something similar if this is required later on.

 Covers: